We offer many different styles of dance.

 ballet

-Ballet originated during the Italian Renaissance in the fifteenth century and later developed into a concert dance form in France and Russia.
-Today, there are three main styles of Ballet: Classical, NeoClassical, and Contemporary.
-Classic Ballet is the oldest and most formal of the ballet styles and follows traditional techniques used when ballet first began hundreds of years ago.
-There are variations in Classical Ballet relating to the are of origin and nationality, such a Russian, French, or Italian Ballet.
+Ballet originated during the Italian Renaissance in the 15th century and later developed into a concert dance form in France and Russia.
+Today, three primary styles of ballet are widely recognized: Classical, Neo-Classical, and Contemporary.
+Classical Ballet is the oldest and most formal, grounded in traditional techniques and shaped by regional influences such as Russian, French, and Italian styles.
+Neo-Classical Ballet, introduced in the 20th century by choreographer George Balanchine, maintains classical vocabulary but with fewer rigid rules, quicker tempos, and greater technical complexity.

 hip hop

-Junior Faculty: Molly McCall
+Junior Faculty: Jeremy Harries

-Junior Faculty: Molly McCall
+Junior Faculty: Jeremy Harries

 modern

 Modern dance developed in the late 19th century as a challenge to the classical ballet and interpretive dance that was popular at the time.
-There is not an all-encompassing "Modern Dance technique."
+There is no all-encompassing "modern dance technique."
 Instead, it allows teachers or choreographers to make their own dance language.
 Pioneers such as Martha Graham, José Limón, and Paul Taylor created barefoot, spine-articulating, athletic, music-based work.
 They also developed codified techniques that are still taught to this day.
 Their work led to post-modern creators like Merce Cunningham, Trish Brown, Twyla Tharp, Pina Bausch, and Yvonne Rainer.
 Post-modern choreographers moved away from dance being directly tied to music and used improvisation, chance, and pedestrian movement.

 Currently, Modern dance holds all of this history and continues to evolve.
-Many people consider work being created now to fall into the genre of Contemporary Dance.
+Many people consider work being created now to fall into the genre of contemporary dance.
 More and more choreographers use theatrical elements in their work, choreograph conceptual dances, and make site-specific works.
 Each evolution stands on the shoulders of those that came before.

 Currently, Modern dance holds all of this history and continues to evolve.
-Many people consider work being created now to fall into the genre of Contemporary Dance.
+Many people consider work being created now to fall into the genre of contemporary dance.
 More and more choreographers use theatrical elements in their work, choreograph conceptual dances, and make site-specific works.
 Each evolution stands on the shoulders of those that came before.

 tap

-My favorite Tap teacher said, “You can’t tap a tragedy.”
-This may not strictly be true, but Tap sure can be fun.
-Tap is all about rhythm—feeling and creating rhythmic sound through articulation in the ankles and feet.
-Core strength and agility facilitate constant weight-shifting and, at times, a feeling of suspension, allowing the feet to make sound.
+My favorite tap teacher said, “You can’t tap a tragedy.”
+This may not strictly be true, but tap sure can be fun.
+Tap is all about rhythm - feeling, and creating rhythmic sound through articulation in the ankles and feet.
+Core strength and agility facilitate constant weight shifting and, at times, a feeling of suspension, allowing the feet to make sound.

-Originating in the U.S., Tap is an amalgam of African and European influences first forged on trans-Atlantic slave-ship decks and later expressed on wooden crates, duplicating drum rhythms outlawed in the Protestant South.
-Over time, Tap developed as a performance genre and has evolved with the same innovation and genius as all uniquely American dance.
+Originating in the U.S., tap is an amalgam of African and European influences first forged on trans-Atlantic slave-ship decks and later expressed on wooden crates, duplicating drum rhythms outlawed in the Protestant South.
+Over time, tap developed as a performance genre and has evolved with the same innovation and genius as all uniquely American dance.
 Anyone can learn to tap dance.
 Begin with the basics and build.
 It is satisfying and fun.
 If you’ve ever been tempted, now is the time to try.

-Originating in the U.S., Tap is an amalgam of African and European influences first forged on trans-Atlantic slave-ship decks and later expressed on wooden crates, duplicating drum rhythms outlawed in the Protestant South.
-Over time, Tap developed as a performance genre and has evolved with the same innovation and genius as all uniquely American dance.
+Originating in the U.S., tap is an amalgam of African and European influences first forged on trans-Atlantic slave-ship decks and later expressed on wooden crates, duplicating drum rhythms outlawed in the Protestant South.
+Over time, tap developed as a performance genre and has evolved with the same innovation and genius as all uniquely American dance.
 Anyone can learn to tap dance.
 Begin with the basics and build.
 It is satisfying and fun.
 If you’ve ever been tempted, now is the time to try.

 private lessons